sandipsubedi/notes_ruby_on_rails/docs/rails/session.md

 # Session on Rails:

 - sessions allow users to authenticate once and remain signed in for future requests.
+- Sliding window: Everytime you touch it expires_at gets extended.

 ### Name of the cookie:
 - Name of the cookie matches the key we set in `session_store.rb`